sans-dev/pyflowtank/README.md

 ```
 .\path\to\your\env\scripts\Activate.sh
 ```
 in windows.

-Clone the pyflowtank project with git or download a zipfile.
-Unzip it into your desired location on your hard drive.
+### Install pyflowtank
+At the moment there is no package of pyflowtank.
+Thus you have to clone it from github.

-In the terminal navigate into the folder pyflowtank and run the following command to install all dependencies into the virtual environment.
+From within the folder of pyflowtank, run the command

 ```
 pip install -r requirements.txt
 ```
+to install all packages it depends on.

 ## Usage
-First, create the folders **videos** and **results** in the root directory of pyflowtank.
+Create the folders **videos** and **results** in the root directory of pyflowtank.
 Afterwards copy all video files you want to analyse into the **videos** folder.

 In **config.py** several parameters can be configured for the inc position extraction.
-For example the slice of frames which shall be analysed, as well as the landmarks of interest.
+For example the slice of frames which shall be analysed, as well as landmarks you want to set.
 Change the **config.py** in regards of your options.

 Run the file **run_extraction.py** to start your analysis.
 The results will be stored in the **results** folder.
-You should find several files in there.

-1. _DATA.csv containts the data of the upper and lower inc boundaries in the format: ```[n_frames,frame_width*2]``` The frame_width it multiplied by 2 because the upper and lower values are stored in this dimension for every pixel in an alternating manner.
+1. ```_DATA.csv``` containts the data of the upper and lower inc boundaries in the format: ```[n_frames,frame_width*2]``` The frame_width it multiplied by 2 because the upper and lower values are stored in this dimension for every pixel in an alternating manner.
+2. ```_LM.csv``` contains the pixel positions of the landmarks.
+3. If set to True in the config file, a gif of the binarized sequence is saved too.

 ## Algorithm
 pyflowtank uses image binarisation algorithms to extract the upper and lower position of the inc stream in the tank.